 - When you have some free time

-- Get familiar with this list of words you'll hear regularly spoken; visit American Slang to learn about the history of slang and other "quirks" in American English
+- Get familiar with this list of words that you'll hear regularly spoken; check out this article on Campus Talk and links to other articles and resources to learn about the history of slang and other "quirks" in American English.

-- Convert metric measurements (including the outside temperature!) to the American standard unit of measurement.
+- Convert metric measurements (including the outside temperature!) to the American standard units of measurement.

 - Find out what's going on at UMass Dartmouth and in the surrounding communities.